 You can keep specific academic information such as what degree the candidate has, but hide the names and the dates they attended college to keep unnecessary, unconscious bias at bay.

 Remove unnecessary demographic information from candidates’ resumes

-Information like name, headshots, zip code, etc., on the resume, can clearly give off identity cues, making blind hiring an impossible task.
+Information like name, headshots, zip code and education on the resume can clearly give off identity cues, making blind hiring an impossible task.
 However, sometimes demographic information is crucial to the hiring process.
 Figure out what demographic information can drive unnecessary bias that you can do without and remove this data from candidates’ resumes.